CollinDonnan/ReactProject/README.md

 # Required Features
 - Display items (use any json file with any structure; at least 6 items)

 - Each item has a visible “Add to Cart” button

 - Clicking “Add to Cart” updates the cart state (React useState)

 - A button toggles showing/hiding the cart panel

 # Optional Features
+- Load item list using fetch from a JSON file or public API instead of hardcoding.

 # How to run the project